bet4a/d3wiki/Home.md

     python -m http.server 8888 &

+If you have got PHP installed you could try

+    php -S localhost:8888

 Once this is running, go to <http://localhost:8888/>.

 D3 supports the asynchronous module definition (AMD) API.
 For example, if you use [RequireJS](http://requirejs.org/), you may load as follows: